-To access your Aleks Math course, click on the Aleks icon on the ClassLink launchpad.
+To access your Aleks Math course, click on the course name in the Bridgeway Learning Center--this will open the ClassLink launchpad.
+Then select the Aleks icon to access the Aleks platform.

 - Watch the "How ALEKS Works" video at: aleks.com/video/how_aleks_works.